Beshari-Gurashi

-Plot
+Synopsis

 Keisuke Agatsuma (上妻 圭右, Agatsuma Keisuke) is a high school student who aspires to a career in stand-up comedy, styling himself as his school's self-proclaimed "King of Comedy".
 His ambitions take a significant turn upon the arrival of Jun Nakanishi (中西 潤, Nakanishi Jun), a transfer student and former young comedian from Osaka.
 The two eventually form a comedic duo, navigating the challenges of the professional comedy industry while contending with personal conflicts, rivalries, and unresolved past experiences.

 Media

 Manga

 Written and illustrated by Masanori Morita, Beshari-Gurashi was first serialized for 28 chapters in Shueisha's shōnen manga magazine Weekly Shōnen Jump from October 3, 2005, to June 26, 2006.
 (Note: The series finished in the 30th issue of 2006 (cover date July 10), released on June 26.)
 Following a 29th chapter published in Akamaru Jump on August 16, 2006, the series was transferred to Shueisha's seinen manga magazine Weekly Young Jump on January 18, 2007, and finished on June 11, 2015; a mini-story was serialized in the same magazine from July 4 to September 12, 2019.
-Shueisha collected its chapters in twenty tankōbon volumes; the first three volumes were released under the Jump Comics imprint from February 3 to October 4, 2006, and the volumes were later re-released and continued under the Young Jump Comics imprint from May 18, 2007, to September 19, 2019.
+Shueisha collected its chapters in twenty tankōbon volumes; the first three volumes were released under the Jump Comics imprint from February 3 to October 4, 2006; the volumes were later re-released and continued under the Young Jump Comics imprint from May 18, 2007, to September 19, 2019.